Ondas Holdings Inc. (ONDS) Stock: A Year of Stock Market Ups and Downs

 As of right now, 1 analyst is rating Ondas Holdings Inc. as a BUY, 0 of the polled analysts branded the stock as an OVERWEIGHT, 1 analyst is recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.

-The debt-to-equity (D/E) ratio serves as an important indicator of a company’s financial stability and market position.
-By dividing a company’s total liabilities by its shareholders’ equity, the D/E ratio reveals the degree to which a company relies on debt to finance assets compared to its shareholders’ equity.
+A company’s financial condition and market reputation can be evaluated using the debt-to-equity (D/E) ratio.
+This ratio, calculated by dividing a company’s total liabilities by its shareholders’ equity, indicates the proportion of debt a company employs to back its assets in relation to its shareholders’ equity.
 At the time of writing, the total D/E ratio for ONDS stands at 0.48.
 Similarly, the long-term debt-to-equity ratio is also 0.19.

 ONDS Stock Stochastic Average

-As of today, Ondas Holdings Inc.’s raw stochastic average for the last 50 days stands at 68.63%.
-This is a decline compared to the raw stochastic average of the previous 20 days, which was noted at 86.87%.
-Furthermore, the company’s Stochastic %K and %D values for the past 20 days were 57.16% and 44.36%, respectively.
+The raw stochastic average for Ondas Holdings Inc. over the last 50 days is presently at 50.67%.
+This reflects a surge from the raw stochastic average of the previous 20 days, which was noted at 49.37%.
+Further, the company’s Stochastic %K and %D values for the last 20 days were 60.77% and 68.15%, respectively.

 ONDS Stock Price Performance Analysis